reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ```

-You can fix this code by making a publication within the `{!reach} loop`:
+You can fix this code by making a publication within the `{!rsh} loop`:

 ```reach
 var x = 0;